Proven-Paradox/shaper-system/Handbook.md

 Range: Melee
 Targets: Self and up to 2 allies
 Cost: 3 MP
-Effect: You and target allies move 1 Square.
+Effect: You and target allies move 1 Zone.
 A given character can only move with this Ability once per Turn.
 Description: Moving at the same time as your allies.
 This could represent coordinating tactical movement with well-trained teammates, a strong character physically lifting allies as they move, teleportation magic, a short range portal, or similar effects.

 #### Counter Stance